 Today’s theme: clowns.
-Fear of clowns, that is.
+The fear of clowns, that is.
 Clown phobia.

 Having some degree of this fear, sometimes known as coulrophobia, is apparently pretty common.
 A few of those who have admitted to this publicly include Carol Burnett, Sean Combs, and Daniel Radcliffe.